hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 - sociological: publish-or-perish culture in scientific careers; missing incentives to create robust preserved and reusable technology stack;
-- technological: easy-to-use tools for "active analyses" that would facilitate their future reuse.
+- technological: easy-to-use tools for "active analyses" that facilitate their future reuse.

-The change is being brought by a combination of top-down approaches (e.g. funding bodies asking for Data Management Plans) and bottom-up approaches (building tools integrating into daily research workflows).
+The change is being brought about by a combination of top-down approaches (e.g. funding bodies asking for Data Management Plans) and bottom-up approaches (building tools that integrate into daily research workflows).

 > ## A reproducibility quote
 >
-> _Your closest collaborator is you six monhts ago... and your younger self does not reply to
+> _Your closest collaborator is you six months ago... and your younger self does not reply to
 > emails._
 {: .testimonial}